a3X3k/MemLabs/Lab 2/readme.md

 - From the hint in the challenge description **applications are browsers**, we shall understand that there is something to do with the browser **history/cookies/Downloads** etc.
 - Trying with the `iehistory` plugin doesn't give anything.
 - If we go back to the `pslist` view, we shall see the **Chrome Browser** running.
-- So it's clear that the **browser** associated to him is **Chrome**.
+- So it's clear that the **browser** associated with him is **Chrome**.

 ![](https://github.com/a3X3k/MemLabs/blob/main/Lab%202/Assets/14.png)

 - Now we have to extract all useful information from Google Chrome's address space.
-- By default volatility doesn't have the plugins to view/extract the chrome history.
+- By default, volatility doesn't have the plugins to view/extract the chrome history.
 - But it can be additionally installed.
-- You can refer this [`Blog`](http://blog.superponible.com/2014/08/31/volatility-plugin-chrome-history/).
+- You can refer to this [`Blog`](http://blog.superponible.com/2014/08/31/volatility-plugin-chrome-history/).
 - You can pull the chrome history [`manually`](https://www.foxtonforensics.com/browser-history-examiner/chrome-history-location#:~:text=Chrome%20Searches%20are%20stored%20in,within%20the%20%27urls%27%20table.&text=Chrome%20Session%20Data%20is%20stored,and%20%27Last%20Tabs%27%20files) without plugins.
 - `C:\Users\<username>\AppData\Local\Google\Chrome\User Data\Default` this is where the chrome history is stored in `Windows 7`.
 - We are concerned about `Windows 7` here since our profile is `Windows 7`.